random998/bachelors_project/docs/report.md

 - **Unit Tests**: Basic for card evaluation (eval crate).
 - **Integration**: Manual simulation with 3-in-process peers replaying logs.

 ### Issues and Bugs
+- Failing tests involve state divergence: .Hash mismatches in distributed mode due to out-of-order messages, Sync failures under simulated delays, Attempted fixes: Timeouts/retries in gossip; logging replays.\
-Many functions / scenarios still remain untested.
-Maybe it would be handy to introduce a notion of `test coverage` but I do not know anything in regards to that...
+- Many functions / scenarios still remain untested.
+Maybe it would be handy to introduce a notion of `test coverage` but I do not know anything in regards to that... \
-Failing tests involve state divergence: .Hash mismatches in distributed mode due to out-of-order messages, Sync failures under simulated delays, Attempted fixes: Timeouts/retries in gossip; logging replays.\
 I am not satisfied with the current state of the test structure (there is neither a plan on how to test / what should be tested, nor do I know how tests should be structured in general).

-### Structure Suggestions/Questions
-Unit: Test pure functions (e.g., step in ContractState).
-Integration: Use libp2p's in-memory transport for multi-peer sims.
-Property: Assert invariants like "hashes match after replay" via proptest.
+- Am missing a structured approach for creating a *working* fault tolerant distributed state machine, don't know where existing solutions can be found and how they could be used/integrated.

 ### Open Questions
 #### Scope of Bachelor's Project